Immortal Technique: Collaborations

 The summer of 2005 saw the release of "Bin Laden", a vinyl single 12" featuring Mos Def and DJ Green Lantern.
 The single also contained a remix of the song featured Chuck D of Public Enemy and KRS-One.
 In early 2006, the song "Impeach the President", featuring Dead Prez and Saigon turned up in the mixtape "Alive on Arrival" DJ Green Lantern.
 This is a simple version of The Honeydrippers, 1973, in which Immortal Technique urged fans to organize a vote of censure against George W. Bush.
 In April 2009, a new song leaked on the internet named "Democratie Fasciste (Article 4)" by Brazilian-French rapper Rockin' Squat which featured Immortal Technique.
 The official release of the song and Rockin' Squat's album Confessions D'un Enfant Du Siècle Volume 2 was on May 12, 2009.
 The instrumental from the song was sampled from Wendy Rene's "After Laughter".
 The song expresses the inequalities of the Third World and revolutionary events throughout history against tyranny and oppression.

 The song contains lyrics in English (Immortal Technique), French (Rockin' Squat) and brief shout outs in Spanish (Immortal Technique).
 This song is Immortal Technique's first official international collaboration.
 In early 2009, it was announced that there would be a collaboration between Technique and UK underground artist Lowkey, on a single called "Voices of the Voiceless".
 On September 11, 2009, a "snippet" of the song was released on YouTube.
 The preview was released ahead of its September 21 launch on iTunes, as part of a web-campaign that included updates, promotion and links on forums, E-Magazines and several social networking sites.
 The song's lyrics cover a broad range of issues that are familiar to listeners of both artists – racism, world revolution, war, socialism, government control, rape, famine, colonialism, Classism, self-determination and the war in Iraq.

 Activism

-Immortal Technique visits prisons to speak to youth and working with immigrant rights activists, and raising money for children's hospitals overseas.
+Immortal Technique visits prisons to speak to youth and working with immigrant-rights activists, and raising money for children's hospitals overseas.
 He created a writing grant program for high-school students as well.

 In June 2008, Immortal Technique partnered with Omeid International, a non-profit human rights organization, and dubbed the work as "The Green Light Project".
 With the profits of the album The 3rd World, he traveled to Kabul, Afghanistan to help Omeid build an orphanage, the Amin Institute, without corporate or external funding.

 Other work

 Films

-Immortal Technique featured in Ice-T's documentary Something from Nothing: The Art of Rap.
+Immortal Technique was featured in Ice-T's documentary Something from Nothing: The Art of Rap.